Are you a subject-matter expert, educator, or training company who wants to create and sell profitable online courses?

 Note: Your goals should fill the gaps left by competitors and provide what users want to achieve.

-When creating an online course, gathering all the necessary content beforehand is important.
-This content can come from various sources such as textbooks, academic journals, research papers, online articles, video lectures, and audio recordings.
+When creating an online course, gathering all the necessary content from diverse sources is key.
+You should consult textbooks, academic journals, research papers, online articles, video lectures, and audio recordings.

-For instance, if you’re creating a course on marketing, you can collect relevant case studies and articles from popular marketing blogs like HubSpot, Neil Patel, and MarketingProfs.
+For example, if you’re creating a course on marketing, you can collect relevant case studies and articles from popular marketing blogs like HubSpot, Neil Patel, and MarketingProfs.

 Another helpful resource for course content is online courses and tutorials that cover similar topics, as they can provide valuable insights and examples to build upon.

-Gathering content from various sources can create a comprehensive and engaging online course for your learners.
+Gathering content from various sources can help you create a comprehensive and engaging online course for your learners.

 Structuring your course plan is essential when creating an online course.
-One effective way to structure your course plan is by breaking it down into smaller, more manageable modules or units.
+One effective way to do this is by breaking it down into smaller and manageable modules or units.

 You can also create a storyboard to organize your materials, add structures to them, and create a skeleton of your course.